NautilusTrader

 • Sorting once at the end: 1 sort of 10M bars.

-The deferred sorting approach can be orders of magnitude faster for large datasets.
+The deferred sorting approach can be significantly faster for large datasets.

 Data loading contract